mikeryanmay/mikeryanmay.github.io/pages/research.md

 However, our study also a counterintuitive result: despite the fact that most of our fossils come from the Pennsylvanian period, allowing fossilization rates to vary over time always reduced model fit.
 In followup work, I used Bayesian theory and simulation to show that this was due to treating birth-death models as priors; because these models have parameters that produce <i>observations</i> (fossils and extant species), some of their probability should be associated with the likelihood of the model.
 While it has no impact on parameter estimates for a given model, failing to treat the probability of the samples as part of the likelihood function compromises our ability to compare among tree models.
-This exploration allows us to
+This exploration allows us to predict the magnitude of the error, and to propose remedies (some more practical than others).

 {% include image.html
 	url="/assets/img/figure_1.png"
 	description="Left) Phylogenetic processes produce trees with character changes (colors) and samples (labeled dots).
 Middle) We collect taxon samples (grey fiddleheads) before collecting character data; at this stage, we could use these samples as data to infer parameters of a diversification process.
-Right) Finally, we score the samples for character data (typically so that we can estimate a phylogeny). " dim="100%"
+Right) Finally, we score the samples for character data.
+Traditionally, phylogeneticists treat the probability of the character data (right) as part of the likelihood function, but not the probability of the taxon data (middle)." dim="100%"
 %}